arangodb/arangodb/Documentation/DocuBlocks/Rest/Database/get_api_database_new.md

 @RESTSTRUCT{sharding,get_api_database_new_USERS,string,optional,string}
 The sharding method to use for new collections in this database.
 Valid values
 are: "", "flexible", or "single".
-The first two are equivalent _(cluster only)_
+The first two are equivalent. _(cluster only)_

 @RESTSTRUCT{replicationFactor,get_api_database_new_USERS,string,optional,}
 Default replication factor for new collections created in this database.
-Special values include "satellite", which will replicate the collection to every DB-server, and 1, which disables replication _(cluster only)_
+Special values include "satellite", which will replicate the collection to every DB-server, and 1, which disables replication. _(cluster only)_

 @RESTSTRUCT{writeConcern,get_api_database_new_USERS,number,optional,}
 Default write concern for new collections created in this database.